Fall Registration

 • Introduction to Marine Science Lecture and Lab: MSC 111 and MSC 112.

 Approved minors (with introductory courses) are: Anthropology (one of APY 201, 202, 203, or 204), Economics (ECO 211), Ecosystem Science and Policy (ECS 111 or 113), Geography and Regional Studies (any 100- or 200-level GEG course), Latin American Studies (LAS 101), International Studies (either INS 101 or 102), or Political Science (one of POL 201, 202, or 203).
-For minors in Business, Education, or Communication, please contact the Rosenstiel Undergraduate office at marsci@miami.edu.
+For minors in Business, Education, or Communication, please contact your Transitional Guide or the Rosenstiel Navigate team at marsciNav@miami.edu.

 See Bulletin for